Alexander Ovechkin: Early years (2005–2007)

 Just over a month into the 2009–10 season, Ovechkin suffered an upper-body injury during a game against the Columbus Blue Jackets on 1 November 2009, after a collision with opposing forward Raffi Torres.
 After returning, Ovechkin was suspended by the NHL on 1 December for two games (one for the action, and one for a second game misconduct penalty during the season) for a knee-on-knee hit to Carolina Hurricanes defenseman Tim Gleason during a game the previous day.
 Both Gleason and Ovechkin had to be helped off the ice, although Gleason later returned during the game, while Ovechkin did not.
 Ovechkin was assessed a five-minute major penalty and a game misconduct at the time.
-Capitals Coach Bruce Boudreau commented that Ovechkin's style of play was at times "reckless."
+Capitals head coach Bruce Boudreau commented that Ovechkin's style of play was at times "reckless".
 The suspension was Ovechkin's first of his career, causing him to forfeit $98,844.16 in salary.
 On 5 January 2010, Ovechkin was named captain of the Washington Capitals after previous captain Chris Clark was traded to the Columbus Blue Jackets.
 He became the first European, second-youngest and 14th overall captain in team history.
 On 5 February, at a game against the New York Rangers, Ovechkin, with his second goal and third point of the game, reached the 500-point milestone of his NHL career.
 He is the fifth player to achieve the milestone in only five seasons, reaching it in 373 career games.
-On 14 March, at a game against the Chicago Blackhawks at the United Center, Ovechkin sent 'Hawks defenseman Brian Campbell into the boards after Campbell had dumped the puck to the blue line.
+On 14 March, at a game against the Chicago Blackhawks at United Center, Ovechkin sent Blackhawks' defenseman Brian Campbell into the boards after Campbell had dumped the puck to the blue line.
 Ovechkin was called for boarding, receiving a five-minute major and a game misconduct, and was suspended for two games (for a third game misconduct of the season, a two-game suspension is automatic).
 Campbell suffered a fractured clavicle and fractured rib, and was expected to be out seven-to-eight weeks.

-Ovechkin won the 2009–10 Ted Lindsay Award, becoming only the second player in NHL history to win the award in three consecutive years.
+After the season, Ovechkin won the Ted Lindsay Award, becoming the third player in NHL history to win the Pearson/Lindsay Award in three consecutive years.
 He also led the NHL in goals per game and points per game for three straight seasons, from 2008 to 2010.
-Ovechkin is the Capitals' all-time leader in goals.

-In 2009–10 Ovechkin surpassed the mark of Hall of Fame goaltender Bill Durnan (first four seasons from 1943–44 through 1946–47) and became the first player in NHL history voted a First Team All-Star in each of his first five seasons.
+His 50 goals made him the runner up for the Richard Trophy which went to Pittsburgh Penguins forward and captain Sidney Crosby and Tampa Bay Lightning forward Steven Stamkos who both had 51 goals for league leader(s) in goals.
+Ovechkin was also the runner up for the Art Ross Trophy for the second straight season (alongside Crosby with both players having 109 points) only behind Vancouver Canucks forward Henrik Sedin, who ended with 112 points.
+In 2009–10 Ovechkin surpassed the mark of Hall of Fame goaltender Bill Durnan (first four seasons from 1943 to 1944 through 1946–47) and became the first player in NHL history voted a First Team All-Star in each of his first five seasons.
+Ovechkin also recorded 10 points (five goals and assists) in the 2010 playoffs as the Capitals would lose the series in seven games to the eighth-seeded Montreal Canadiens, surrendering a 3–1 series lead in the process.